jon-hanson/parsecj/README.md

 whereby the production rules comprising the grammar are translated by hand into parse functions.
-The advantage here is that the rules are expressed in the host programming language, obviating the need for a seperate grammar language and the consequent code-generation phase.
+The advantage here is that the rules are expressed in the host programming language, obviating the need for a separate grammar language and the consequent code-generation phase.
 A limitation of this approach
 is that the extra plumbing required to implement error-handling and backtracking obscures the correspondence between the parsing functions and the language rules.